laurenlucero/laurenlucero/README.md

 I love to collaborate on open source projects with code newbies & women who code 💻

-~~I am seeking a remote software development role where my unique experience is valued & growth is supported ✨~~ I found a digital by default role where my experience is valued & growth is supported at [Shopify](https://www.shopify.com/) 🚀
+I am seeking a remote software development role where my unique experience is valued & growth is supported ✨

 Let's connect 🔗
   - Check out some of my projects while you're here